faberNovel/git-workshop/README.md

 2. Prepare a well-formed commit message:

-- the first line is:
+- The first line is:
-    - a resume of your modification,
+    - a summary of your modification,
-    - it begins with an action verb,
+    - it begins with an action verb.
-- the rest is a detail of your modifications:
+- The rest is a detail of your modifications:
     - it can contain a list of modifications begining with `-` or `*`,
     - it can link to un issue with its URL.

-3. check that you can still access to every commit you did in the GitHub interface,
+3. Check that you can still access to every commit you did in the GitHub interface.

 ## Get the changes on master on your machine